 Where to Stay

-The beach and the meeting place is only a few minutes away and they offer a free shuttle to take you there.
+The beach and the meeting place are only a few minutes away, and they offer a free shuttle to take you there.

 You Might Also Like